 For example, with respect to data privacy, in April 2016, the European Parliament approved the General Data Protection Regulation (the "GDPR"), which will come into effect in May 2018 and supersede current EU data protection regulations.
 The GDPR will impose stringent data handling requirements on companies that receive or process personal data of residents of the EU, and non-compliance with the GDPR could result in significant penalties, including data protection audits and heavy fines.
 Compliance with, and the other burdens imposed by, the GDPR may limit our ability to operate or expand our business in Europe and could adversely impact our operating results.
+Any noncompliance with the GDPR, whether perceived or actual, could also adversely impact our reputation, sales and operating results.

 Selling our solutions to the U.S. government, whether directly or through channel partners, also subjects us to certain regulatory and contractual requirements.
 Failure to comply with these requirements by either us or our channel partners could subject us to investigations, fines, other penalties and damages, which could have an adverse effect on our business, operating results, financial condition and prospects.
 As an example, the U.S. Department of Justice (the "DOJ"), on its own behalf or on behalf of the General Services Administration (the "GSA"), as well as individuals, has in the past pursued claims against, reached financial settlements with or otherwise obtained damages from companies that sell electronic equipment and from IT vendors under the False Claims Act and other statutes related to pricing, discount practices and compliance with laws related to sales to the federal government, such as the Trade Agreements Act.
 The DOJ continues to actively pursue such claims.
 Violations of certain regulatory and contractual requirements could also result in us being suspended or debarred from future government contracting.
 Any of these outcomes could have an adverse effect on our revenue, operating results, financial condition and prospects.
+See Part II, Item 1 of this Quarterly Report on Form 10-Q for more information on our legal proceedings.